 A particularly popular use case is IT help desk services.
 Large IT service providers in the B2B area are showing a keen interest in potential increases in efficiency and cost savings.
 Above all, these can be achieved on first and second level support, allowing connections to CRM and ticketing systems.

 How marketing and sales benefit from Conversational AI

 Even in marketing, companies can already benefit from the numerous advantages of AI-based, automated dialogue systems, as in e-commerce for example.
 Recently, Onlim has developed a customized chatbot based on the product catalogue of a B2B customer.
 The bot can automatically answer customer inquiries about product information and then redirects the user to the relevant page in the online store.

 In the B2C field, information-based bots are also very common.
 In tourism, for example, they can offer support with current weather conditions, snow depths, opening and operating times and more.

 Conversational AI also assists companies with sales and has proven to be able to be a valuable addition to the internal and external workforce.
 Providing useful information in online shops also has a sales-promoting effect.
 When connected to CRM systems, AI-based, automated dialogue systems can also respond to personal customer preferences and make appropriate suggestions.

-Stay tuned for part 2 of this article where you will learn more about current challenges and the future of Conversational AI.
+Check out part 2 of this article where you will learn more about current challenges and the future of Conversational AI.